gbinal/p-o-d.github.com/faq.md

  * Yes, if your data management process includes rich metadata specific to the mission of your agency or the Line of Business your agency participates, pubishing additional metadata that makes your data more usefull to the public is welcomed and encouraged.
 Note that Data.gov will be harvesting only the metadata in this published schema unless specific arrangements are in place (e.g. geospatial FGDC/ISO).

 ### Security, Privacy and Data Quality

 * Who is reponsible for insuring that datasets published in the agency.gov/data page (and subsequently Data.gov) meet each agencies requirements for security and privacy and quality?
  * Each agency is responsible for ALL data made public.

 * How can I contact the Data.gov staff for assistance in conducting mosaic effect reviews?
  * For general questions about Data.gov, please contact http://www.data.gov/contact-us .
 For specific information about the mosaic effect, please contact the Data.gov PMO at GSA.

 ### Public Data Listing

+* What is the value to the government to place metadata at agency.gov/data?
+ * Having the metadata available at the agency level provides agencies with a self-managed publishing capability.
+In addition, having the metadata in a machine-readable format opens the possibility that major search engines will index these metadata in a manner similar to site maps and allow the public to discover public data across the government using a search tool of their choice.

 * How will agency.gov/open, /developer, and /data pages work together?
  * The agency.gov/open page contains informational regards an agencies contributions to Open Government, while the /developer and /data pertains to APIs and Open Data.
 All three pages contribute to an open and transparent government in the United States.